nuthanc/angular_course/basics/README.md

 * Create shared folder and place the ingredient.model.ts file there
   * Because this file is required in both shopping-list and recipes
 * TypeScript shortcut for defining an assiging in constructor

+### Creating and Outputting the Shopping List

+* Add in shopping-list.component.html